Search Cache with Language Integrated Query (LINQ)

 Explains how to use LINQ query based on NCache Query Language.

-Using Basic Query Operators
+LINQ Basic Query Operators Usage

 Provides examples for using some basic query operators.

-Using Logical Operators
+LINQ Logical Operators Usage

 Provides examples for using some logical operators.

-Using Aggregate Operators
+LINQ Aggregate Operators Usage

 Provides examples for using some aggregate operators.